PepijnMC/TokenResizerHUD/README.md

 # TokenResizerHUD
-Adds buttons to the token HUD to quickyl increase or decrease the token size.
+Adds buttons to the token HUD to quickly increase or decrease the token size.